EricZinda/Perplexity/backlog.md

 Bugs:
     High Pri:
+        - how about vegetarian soup? --> I don't know the words: generic_verb, how+about
+            - Need a better error message
+        - "I took too long to understand that, try again" ... need a better message
         - Could we have a table for two, please? doesn't work
         - Just some water for now, please doesn't work
         - Not right now, thank you.
 We'll look at the menu first. doesn't work